andhini/DNS_kolmogorov_flow/README.md

 This is a repository to generate DNS Kolmogorov flow using **[Dedalus](https://dedalus-project.readthedocs.io/en/latest/#)** based on Dedalus example of 2-D **[Periodic_Shear_flow](https://dedalus-project.readthedocs.io/en/latest/pages/examples/ivp_2d_shear_flow.html)**

 ## **Introduction**
 The following animation is an example for Direct Numerical Simulation (DNS) of a Kolmogorov flow with 384x128x128 grid points.
 The unit Reynolds number (1/nu) in the code is 90 with forcing of f=sin(y) on x-axis.
 The 3-d simulation script generate the vectors of velocity fluctuation (u',v',w') and the tensors of stress-strain fluctuation (9 components) to calculate dissipation rate.
 After 170 timesteps and Re_lambda=113, Dissipation rate = 0.37 and resolution=1.1 x Kolmogorov length-scale.
+Green structures are Q-criterion iso-surfaces visualized in Paraview, Q=10.
+Slices are vorticity magnitudes.

 ![DNS](./Kolmogorov_flow_384x128x128.gif)